+- Analog peripherals

-- □ Configurable 8- to 12-bit delta-sigma ADC
+- Configurable 8- to 12-bit delta-sigma ADC

-- 8-bit DAC
+- □ Up to four 8-bit DACs

-- Two comparators
+- Up to four comparators

+- Up to four opamps

+- Up to four programmable analog blocks, to create:

+- · Programmable gain amplifier (PGA)

+- Transimpedance amplifier (TIA)

+- Mixer

+- · Sample and hold circuit

-- □ CapSense[®] support, up to 62 sensors
+- CapSense[®] support, up to 62 sensors

-- 1.024 V ±1% internal voltage reference
+- □ 1.024 V ±0.1% internal voltage reference

-■ Versatile I/O system
+- Versatile I/O system

-- 29 to 72 I/O pins up to 62 general-purpose I/Os (GPIOs) - □ Up to eight performance I/O (SIO) pins - 25 mA current sink - · Programmable input threshold and output high voltages - · Can act as a general-purpose comparator - · Hot swap capability and overvoltage tolerance - □ Up to two USBIO pins that can be used as GPIOs - Route any digital or analog peripheral to any GPIO - LCD direct drive from any GPIO, up to 46 × 16 segments - CapSense support from any GPIO - 1.2-V to 5.5-V interface voltages, up to four power domains - Programming and debug - □ JTAG (4-wire), serial wire debug (SWD) (2-wire), and single wire viewer (SWV) interfaces - Bootloader programming through I2C, SPI, UART, USB, and other interfaces - Package options: 48-pin SSOP, 48-pin QFN, 68-pin QFN, 100-pin TQFP, and 72-pin WLCSP - Development support with free PSoC Creator[TM] tool - Schematic and firmware design support - □ Over 100 PSoC ComponentsTM integrate multiple ICs and system interfaces into one PSoC.
+- □ 29 to 72 I/O pins up to 62 general-purpose I/Os (GPIOs)

+- □ Up to eight performance I/O (SIO) pins

+- 25 mA current sink

+- · Programmable input threshold and output high voltages

+- · Can act as a general-purpose comparator

+- · Hot swap capability and overvoltage tolerance

+- Two USBIO pins that can be used as GPIOs

+- Route any digital or analog peripheral to any GPIO

+- □ LCD direct drive from any GPIO, up to 46 × 16 segments

+- CapSense support from any GPIO

+- □ 1.2-V to 5.5-V interface voltages, up to four power domains

+- Programming and debug

+- □ JTAG (4-wire), serial wire debug (SWD) (2-wire), and single wire viewer (SWV) interfaces

+- □ Bootloader programming through I2C, SPI, UART, USB, and other interfaces

+- Package options: 48-pin SSOP, 48-pin QFN, 68-pin QFN, 100-pin TQFP, and 72-pin WLCSP

+- Development support with free PSoC Creator[TM] tool

+- Schematic and firmware design support

+- □ Over 100 PSoC Components[TM] integrate multiple ICs and system interfaces into one PSoC.
 Components are free embedded ICs represented by icons.
-Drag and drop component icons to design systems in PSoC Creator. - □ Includes free Keil 8051 compiler - Supports device programming and debugging
+Drag and drop component icons to design systems in PSoC Creator.

+- □ Includes free Keil 8051 compiler

+- Supports device programming and debugging

 The maximum storage temperature is 150 °C in compliance with JEDEC Standard JESD22-A103, High Temperature Storage Life.
-This feature on select devices only.
-See Ordering Information on page 111 for details.